pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 Define the platform-specific variables in `${PRYV_CONF_ROOT}/config-leader/conf/platform.yml`.
 The leader service will replace them in the template configuration files located in the `${PRYV_CONF_ROOT}/config-leader/data/` folder when run.

+## System keys

+The configuration contains some system keys that are used between Pryv.io services.
+You will find them in th `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json` file, in a property called `internals`.
+You need to replace each `REPLACE_ME` occurence with a strong key of random alphanumeric characters.

 ## Leader-follower keys

 For each follower service, you must define a secret for it to authentify when fetching its configuration from the leader service.